huzaifanabeel/Job-Automation-Using-Python/README.md

 Step 2 : Inspect the web page and scrape HTML content from web page Now let’s inspect the web page first that we’re going to scrape.
 Go to naukri.com and search for “Python”.

-The data fields I am interested in are “Title”, “Company Name”, “Ratings”, “Reviews”,and “URL” to apply for the job.
+Step 3 : Extract the data from HTML tags.The data fields I am interested in are “Title”, “Company Name”, “Ratings”, “Reviews”,and “URL” to apply for the job.
 We’ll create an empty dataframe to store these fields first. df = pd.DataFrame(columns=[‘Title’,‘Company’,‘Ratings’,‘Reviews’,‘URL’])

+Step.4:Data cleansing
+The data still needs bit of cleaning which you can do on your own in excel and Python.